-Sverdlovsk Oblast non-governmental organization “Legal Basis” is an organisation dedicated to human rights.
-It operates in Sverdlovsk region since 2006.
+Sverdlovsk Regional Non-Governmental Organisation “Legal Basis” has been operating in the region since 2006.
 The main activity is the protection of human rights.
 Members of the organisation are experts in monitoring and compliance with human rights in places of detention.

-The Centre for Legal Programmes Leonid Nikitinsky implements public, expert and media projects in the field of justice.
-Within the framework of the “Discussion Club” programme, the Centre conducted round tables in several regions of Russia regarding public monitoring of courts and developed methods for monitoring the effectiveness of the courts.
+The Leonid Nikitinsky Centre for Legal Programmes implements public, expert and media projects in the field of justice.
+Within the “Discussion Club” Programme, the centre conducted round tables on public trial observations in several regions of Russia and developed methods for monitoring the effectiveness of the courts.

-In 2015, at the request of the Committee of Civil Initiatives, the Centre hosted a series of round tables on the topic of “Independent Court as the basis of economic growth”.
-Expert discussions were held regarding the work of the preliminary investigation, the legal profession, the jury, and mediation as forms of restorative justice.
-As a result, a set of draft laws was prepared regarding key problems of reforming the Russian judicial system.
+In 2015, at the request of the Committee of Civil Initiatives, the centre hosted a series of round tables “Independent Courts as the Basis of Economic Growth”.
+Expert discussions were held on the work of the pre-trial investigation, the legal profession, the jury and mediation as forms of restorative justice.
+As a result, a set of draft laws was prepared on key problems of reforming the Russian judicial system.

-Since 2016, the Centre has been implementing the programme “Monitoring of judicial activities involving regional activists” in cooperation with human rights commissioners in the regions.
+Since 2016, the centre has been implementing the Programme “Monitoring of Judicial Activities Involving Regional Activists” in cooperation with human rights commissioners in Russian regions.

-Autonomous Non-profit Organization “Human Rights Organization “Mashr”.
-April 14, 2005 in Nazran town, relatives of kidnapped people in the territory of the Republic of Ingushetia held a general meeting of founders and established the Autonomous Non-profit Organization “Mashr” (Mashr from the Ingush language means – PEACE).
-The organization was officially registered on May 3, 2005, by Interdistrict Inspectorate of the Federal Tax Service number 2 in the Republic of Ingushetia.
+On 14 April 2005, relatives people kidnapped in the Republic of Ingushetia held the founding meeting of the Autonomous Nonprofit Organisation “Mashr” in the city of Nazran (“mashr” in Ingush stands for “peace”).
+The organisation was officially registered on 3 May 2005 by the Interdistrict Inspectorate of the Federal Tax Service No. 2 in the Republic of Ingushetia.

-- Providing free legal and informational assistance to the population of the Republic of Ingushetia and internally displaced people who are on its territory.
+- providing free legal and informational assistance to the population of the Republic of Ingushetia and internally displaced people on its territory;

-- Monitoring of observance of human rights, including detention facilities.
+- monitoring of observance of human rights, including in detention facilities.

 Movement of conscientious objectors to military service (the Movement of CO, MCO) was founded in 2014 in the format of an initiative group.
 The mission of the Movement defined as “the movement towards a free world without violence”.
 In their activities, the members of the Movement adhere to the following principles: human rights, non-violence, non-discrimination, consciousness and solidarity.